 The Fannie Mae Home Purchase Sentiment Index fell 11.7 points to 80.8 in March.
 That is its lowest reading since December 2016.
 The National Association of Realtors released a poll that found 90% of member respondents cited decreased homebuyer interest.

-If you are looking to purchase a home or sell your current property, we at Residential First are still able to help you.
+If you are looking to buy a home or sell your current property, we at Residential First are still able to help you.
 Please reach out to us for a mortgage rate quote and an idea of where the current market is to make the most informed decision for your future.

 Times are changing but we are ahead of the changes.
 We make it easy for you to navigate these volatile waters.